kathryn-deneroff/kathryn-deneroff.github.io/docs/index.md

 {% include image-gallery.html folder="/assets/2020-A" %}

-Summer and fall of 2020 was filled with sunshine, the outdoors, adventure and laughter.
-There were many big milestones: a first hike post surgery in Massachusetts (Mt Tom State Reservation), kayaking in the Charles, picknicking at Spectacle Island, Apple picking in Northborough, camping in Conway, and visiting Maine with her parents.
+Summer and fall of 2020 were filled with sunshine, the outdoors, adventure and laughter.
+There were many big milestones: a first hike post surgery in Massachusetts (Mt Tom State Reservation), kayaking in the Charles, picnicking at Spectacle Island, Apple picking in Northborough, camping in Conway, and visiting Maine with her parents.
 Winter also heralded the joyful arrival of Sadie, her mom's cavapoo!

 {% include image-gallery.html folder="/assets/2020-B" %}